dfelinto/blender-manual/manual/editors/3dview/navigate/viewpoint.rst

 Viewpoint
 *********

-Blender uses a right-angled "Cartesian" coordinate system with the Z axis pointing upwards.

-:X axis: Left / Right
-:Y axis: Front / Back
-:Z axis: Top / Bottom

-You can select the viewing direction for a 3D Viewport with the *View* menu entries, :ref:`Navigation Gizmo <navigation-gizmo>`, or by pressing the hotkeys.
+The menu :menuselection:`View --> Viewpoint` lets you align the viewing direction to a specific axis.
+This can also be done using the :ref:`Navigation Gizmo <navigation-gizmo>` or the following hotkeys:

-These operators change the view to be aligned with the specified global axes:

 :Top: :kbd:`Numpad7`
 :Front: :kbd:`Numpad1`
 :Right: :kbd:`Numpad3`

-Holding :kbd:`Ctrl` shows the other side of the same axis:

 :Bottom: :kbd:`Ctrl-Numpad7`
 :Back: :kbd:`Ctrl-Numpad1`
 :Left: :kbd:`Ctrl-Numpad3`

-Holding :kbd:`Shift` aligns the view relative to the active selection.
-So you can for example, view a rotated objects side, or align the view to the active face in mesh Edit Mode.
+The above hotkeys align the view to a global (world) axis.
+You can also align to a local axis of the selected item by additionally holding :kbd:`Shift`.
+This way, you can for example view any mesh face head-on, no matter how it's oriented.
+(To get out of this local viewpoint, simply align to a global axis again.)

-The view can also be aligned by holding :kbd:`Alt-MMB` and moving the mouse towards the view to align to.
+The view can also be aligned by holding :kbd:`Alt-MMB` and dragging the mouse in a certain direction.